-Dr. Carolyn Cruse is Associate Director of Choral Activities and Associate Professor of Music Education at Texas Tech University, where she conducts the TTU Women’s Chorale and teaches undergraduate music education courses including choral techniques, advanced choral conducting, and vocal/choral pedagogy.
-In addition, she serves as a co-professor for the senior-level Curriculum and Practicum in Music Education courses, designed for choral, elementary music, and instrumental music education students.
-Dr. Cruse is active with the TTU Summer Master of Music Education program, teaching an intensive course each summer, and leading independent studies in choral conducting and rehearsal methods.
-Prior to her appointment at Texas Tech, she taught choral music for nine years at the Junior High and High School levels in Richardson and Plano, Texas.
+Dr. Carolyn Cruse is Associate Director of Choral Activities and Associate Professor of Music Education at Texas Tech University, where she conducts the TTU Women's Chorale and teaches undergraduate music education courses including choral techniques, choral conducting, and vocal/choral pedagogy.
+Dr. Cruse is also active with the TTU Summer Master of Music Education program, teaching an intensive course each summer on topics related to choral rehearsal strategies, vocal/choral pedagogy, adolescent voice development, and choral conducting.